microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

   // Store the cooperative matrix using OpCooperativeMatrixStoreKHR to
   // data[index] using the given memory layout, stride, and memory access mask.
+  // The layout and stride will be passed to the SPIR-V instruction as is.
+The
+  // precise meaning can be found in the specification for
+  // SPV_KHR_cooperative_matrix.
+  template <MemoryAccessMask memoryAccessMask, CooperativeMatrixLayout layout,
+            class Type>
+  void Store(RWStructuredBuffer<Type> data, uint32_t index, uint32_t stride);

+  // Same as above, but uses MemoryAccessMaskNone for the memory access mask. template <CooperativeMatrixLayout layout, class Type>
+  void Store(RWStructuredBuffer<Type> data, uint32_t index, uint32_t stride);

+  // Store the cooperative matrix using OpCooperativeMatrixStoreKHR to
+  // data[index] using the given memory layout, stride, and memory access mask.
-  // `NonPrivatePointer` and `MakePointerVisible` with the QueueFamily scope
+  // `NonPrivatePointer` and `MakePointerAvailable` with the QueueFamily scope
   // will be added to the memory access mask to make the memory coherent.
   //
   // The layout and stride will be passed to the SPIR-V instruction as is.
+The
-The precise meaning can be found in the specification for SPV_KHR_cooperative_matrix. template <MemoryAccessMask memoryAccessMask, CooperativeMatrixLayout layout,
+  // precise meaning can be found in the specification for
+  // SPV_KHR_cooperative_matrix.
+  template <MemoryAccessMask memoryAccessMask, CooperativeMatrixLayout layout,
             class Type>
-  void Store(globallycoherent RWStructuredBuffer<Type> data, uint32_t index,
+  void CoherentStore(globallycoherent RWStructuredBuffer<Type> data,
-             uint32_t stride);
+                     uint32_t index, uint32_t stride);

-  // Same as above, but uses MemoryAccessMaskNone for the memory access mask. template <CooperativeMatrixLayout layout, class Type>
+  // Same as above, but uses MemoryAccessMaskNone for the memory access mask
+  // template argument.
+  template <CooperativeMatrixLayout layout, class Type>
-  void Store(globallycoherent RWStructuredBuffer<Type> data, uint32_t index,
+  void CoherentStore(globallycoherent RWStructuredBuffer<Type> data,
+                     uint32_t index, uint32_t stride) {
-             uint32_t stride);
+    CoherentStore<MemoryAccessMaskNone, layout>(data, index, stride);
+  }

   // Loads a cooperative matrix using OpCooperativeMatrixStoreKHR from
   // data using the given memory layout, stride, and memory access mask.